 The Gabby: Navy to commission USS Gabrielle Giffords

-There are 14 comments on the CBS 3 Springfield story from 12 hrs ago, titled The Gabby: Navy to commission USS Gabrielle Giffords.
-In it, CBS 3 Springfield reports that:
+There are 14 comments on the WTVM story from 12 hrs ago, titled The Gabby: Navy to commission USS Gabrielle Giffords.
+In it, WTVM reports that:

 The ship is named in honor of former... .
 In this Wednesday, Nov.
 30, 2016, photo, the city scape of Mobile, Ala., is seen behind the docked USS Gabrielle Giffords, a Naval littoral combat ship built at the Austal USA shipyards on the Mobile River in Mobile, Ala.